 No. Although we will publish accompanying adults results separately they will not be part of the overall results of this category.

-4. What if I need help to complete the Robin Hood Mile Challenge?
+4. What if I need help to complete the Nottingham Mile Challenge?

 Any participant who requires a helping hand around the course is welcome to bring a friend or family member free of charge.
 Please enter your category first and then email your request to email@example.com with your surname and race reference number.

 5. Can I take part with my Guide Dog?